hunt-genes/SMED8020/R_Unix_Intro/README.md

 - How to run R both interactively and via scripts
 - How to pass input to an R script and produce output files

+### to-do
+- Add worked example using pipes to match ICD codes and unique IDs and or GWAS summary statsics
+- Add a loop to the R script and/or bash function
+- Add example copy file to a different folder
-This foundation will support reproducible and scalable data analysis workflows.
+- How bash functions, PLINK, and R are all executed from the command line This foundation will support reproducible and scalable data analysis workflows